 *See footnote for information on the above survival statistics and methods.

-* The Providence patient groups include all patients diagnosed with cancer from 2006- 2012 who received all or part of their initial course of treatment at Providence Cancer Center.
+* The Providence patient groups include all patients diagnosed with cancer from 2009- 2015 who received all or part of their initial course of treatment at Providence Cancer Institute.
 The 5-year survival was calculated using Actuarial Survival methods.
-SEER relative-survival rates used for comparison are also for patients diagnosed from 2006-2012 and follow-up of patients into 2013.
-These statistics are based on the November 2015 submission of data from the population-based SEER 18 registries and SEER*Stat Database.
+SEER relative-survival rates used for comparison are also for patients diagnosed from 2009-2015.
+These statistics are based on the November 2018 submission of data from the population-based SEER 18 registries and SEER*Stat Database.
 The survival rates have not been adjusted for age, gender, race/ethnicity or insurance status.

 More information on SEER survival statistics and methods ›

 Patients treated according to national guidelines for cancer care have the best survival rates and quality of life.
 Providence Cancer Institute meets or exceeds the targets set by the Commission on Cancer (CoC).

 Commission on Cancer (CoC) Cancer Program Profile Reports (CP3R) Lung Performance Measures

 ||PPMC 2017 Performance1